Steel Building Buyers Guide

 Before making a purchase decision, visit your local building department again with a copy of the quote from the company you are considering doing business with and get a preliminary verbal approval before proceeding.

 Additionally, check with your HOA as it might have its own restrictions on the use of a steel building on your property.
-You do not want to be in a position where you have signed a Sales Contract and placed a deposit on your backyard shop, only to find out that your HOA is going to prevent you from erecting your project.
+You do not want to have signed a Sales Contract and placed a deposit on your backyard shop, only to find out that your HOA is going to prevent you from erecting your project.